 Day 12 : The Galibier

-It was 8 kilometer from the Lautaret to the top of the Galibier.
+It was 8 kilometers from the Lautaret to the top of the Galibier.
 Those were a lot steeper than the kilometers we had already climbed.
 We cycled slowly, otherwise 50 km of nearly continuous uphill cycling wouldn't be possible.
 From the Galibier we had a very nice view.
 We stopped to take some pictures.

 View towards the north